kristianmandrup/typescript-ast-processor/Readme.md

 The instrumentor should only instrument using a single (root) data aggregator or single data source.

-The main instrumentor is initialized with reference to the main data collector in `Parser`.
+The main instrumentor is initialized with reference to the main data collector in `Processor`.

 ### Replacer